-In particular, the map $\phi^{-1}$ defines on the set $G(\mathbb{A}_{\infty})\backslash G(\mathbb{A})/G(K)$ the structure of an abelian group, so that $\phi$ is an isomorphism of the groups. \end{theorem} \begin{corollary} If $G\cong O(q)$ is the orthogonal group of a rational quadratic form $q(x)$, then formula (\ref{eq1.2}) defines a natural composition of the equivalence classes of the form $q(x)$.
-In particular, the genus of $q(x)$ is given by the formula $g=|\det ~(I-A)|$, where $A$ is an integer matrix attached to the algebra $\mathscr{A}$. \end{corollary} The article is organized as follows.
+In particular, the map (\ref{eq1.2}) defines the structure of an abelian group on the set $G(\mathbb{A}_{\infty})\backslash G(\mathbb{A})/G(K)$, so that $\phi$ becomes an isomorphism of the abelian groups. \end{theorem} \begin{corollary} If $G\cong O(q)$ is the orthogonal group of a rational quadratic form $q$, then (\ref{eq1.2}) defines a composition law for the equivalence classes of the quadratic forms.
+In particular, the genus $g$ of the quadratic form $q$ is given by the formula

+\end{corollary} The article is organized as follows.
 In Section 2 we briefly review the AF-algebras, crossed products and algebraic groups over the ring of adeles.
 Theorem \ref{thm1.1} and corollary \ref{cor1.2} are proved in Section 3.
 An illustration of corollary \ref{cor1.2} can be found in Section 4.